 Below are some of the important features about the plan.
 This website is intended to be a summary of the plan provisions.
 In the event that a conflict exists between the information contained within this website and the plan document, the plan document provisions prevail.
-For more information, view the Frequently Asked Questions or contact a representative.
+For more information, view the Frequently Asked Questions or contact a financial professional.

 The Chicago Public Schools 403(b) Plan

 - Choices and control over how your contributions are invested in any combination of investment options offered under your plan.

 - Portability of your account if the plan accepts rollovers.

 - A variety of payout options at retirement.

 - Loan availability.
 Loans will reduce your account balance, may impact your withdrawal value and limit participation in future growth potential.
 Other restrictions may apply.

 Contributions under the Plan are made by participants through a reduction in salary.
 Under the Plan, the maximum annual contribution amount is set by Internal Revenue Service (IRS) guidelines on a yearly basis.
 You may view the current limits here.
 CPS will reduce your paycheck (before income tax) by that amount and forward it to Voya on a regular basis.
 Your contributions are invested in your choice of any combination of the investment options available through the plan (see Investment Options for a complete list).

 - One loan is allowed every 12 months

 - Minimum account balance of $2,000 required